A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Background

-Second, despite many commendable efforts, there is no unified list or categorization of credibility signals.
+Despite many commendable efforts, there is no standardized unified list and categorization of credibility signals.
 As a result, research works commonly utilize various and very diverse lists of credibility signals.
 For example, \citet{molinaFakeNewsNot2021} proposed separate lists of credibility signals (or features as they have been denoted by the authors) to distinguish between eight types of online content, such as real news, fabricated news, or satire.
 Each list grouped signals into 4 main categories roughly corresponding to levels of credibility assessment: (i) message and linguistic, (ii) sources and intentions, (ii) structural, and (iv) network.

 An alternative approach was used by the \textit{Credibility Coalition}\footnote{\url{https://credibilitycoalition.org/}}, which organized weekly remote sessions during which participants drafted about 100 credibility signals specifically aimed at the credibility of web pages~\cite{10.1145/3184558.3188731}.
-They have been later coalesced into 12 major categories, including reader behavior, revenue models, publication metadata, and inbound and outbound references.
+They have been later coalesced into 12 major categories, including reader behaviour, revenue models, publication metadata, and inbound and outbound references.
 In 2017, the \textit{Credibility Coalition} formed the \textit{World Wide Web Consortium (W3C) Credible Web Community Group}, which continued in this initiative.
 It crowdsourced from human experts (researchers as well practitioners) an extensive list containing more than 200 credibility signals, commonly referred to as \textit{W3C signals}~\cite{multipleauthorsCredibilitySignalsUnofficial}.
-This list introduces a number of signals categorized by target entity (subject) type: claim, text, image, audio, video, article, title, web page, website, aggregation (e.g., RSS), venue, provider, creator, person, or organization.
-While such a list is currently just an informal draft and has not been standardized yet, it has been adopted and served as a foundation to several research works (e.g.,~\cite{piccolo2021agents,podgurskiEvaluatingWebContent2022}).
+This list introduces a number of signals categorized by subject types.
+While such a list still remains an informal and incomplete draft and has not been standardized yet, it has been adopted and served as a foundation to several research works (e.g.,~\cite{piccolo2021agents,podgurskiEvaluatingWebContent2022}).

-Finally, the credibility signals differ in their polarity.
-In the existing works, some signals are formulated as a predictor of credible content (e.g., high factuality), while other signals are formulated as a predictor of non-credible content (e.g., presence of logical flaws).
-When interpreting or aggregating individual credibility signals (either by an end user or a credibility assessment algorithm), such polarity must be explicitly taken into consideration (e.g., in \cite{podgurskiEvaluatingWebContent2022,leiteDetectingMisinformationLLMPredicted2023}).